 Today is the International Day of Happiness, the day when the world recognizes how important happiness is for everything from health to wealth.
-The U.N. designated day of happiness makes it official: world progress should be all about "increasing human happiness and well-being not just growing the economy.”
+The U.N. designated day of happiness makes it official: world progress should be all about "increasing human happiness and well-being not just growing the economy."It's about time.

 In the world of work, employees report that while it's nice to get a bigger paycheck, the money doesn't make up for an unhappy, stressful work environment.
 Employees' unhappiness at work is bad for the boss too.
 According to World Happiness Report and The Business Journals, workers who are stressed out at work produce less and cost their companies more in absenteeism.

 Workers around the world who feel less satisfaction, less sense of accomplishment, and less all-around happiness are far more likely to stay home whenever they can, and that costs money.

 "Employee burnout directly impacts your bottom line and business performance."A 2010 report published in the health care journal Health Affairs "found that medical costs fall by about $3.27 for every dollar spent on wellness programs and that absenteeism costs fall by about $2.73 for every dollar spent."

 The report emphasizes that when workers are happy, shareholders and executives save money.
 Workplace wellness programs are a worthwhile investment even for CEOs who puts profits before people.The Founding Fathers understood what happiness meant to the well-being of the nation.
 Every American schoolchild learns that not just life and liberty, but also happiness, are the three rights woven into the very fabric of the nation, and those rights must be protected by the government.